Center for Advancing Teaching and Learning Through Research logo

 This initiative, funded by the Offices of the Provost and Chancellor, involves collaboration across and within colleges to expand AI-enhanced teaching and learning at Northeastern.
 The goal of this initiative is to pioneer and integrate AI-driven pedagogical innovations that enhance learning outcomes, foster digital literacy, and meaningfully improve educational practices across disciplines.
 Many people contribute to its success:

-The goal of this work is three-fold: to embed faculty development within colleges in ways that make most sense for the disciplines, encourage innovation in AI-enhanced teaching and learning, and develop a core group that can share their work at university-wide events.
-The Fellows meet monthly to share ideas, problem-solve, and provide each other with feedback.
-They also meet monthly with a CATLR buddy.
-Instructional Assistants meet regularly with their assigned Fellows to advance projects, and weekly as a group with the support of CATLR staff to share progress and receive guidance.
+The goal of this work is four-fold: to embed faculty development within colleges in ways that make most sense for the disciplines, encourage innovation in AI-enhanced teaching and learning, advance scholarship related to AI in teaching and learning, and develop a core group that can share their work at university-wide events.

 For more information